ananyasinha-1/Harmonic_Resonance_Forest/Contributing.md

 # Issue Guidelines

-When opening an issue:
+Before opening an issue:

-* Use clear title
+* Check if the issue already exists
-* Describe problem
+* Use a clear title
-* Include logs/screenshots
+* Describe the problem clearly
-* Suggest solution if possible
+* Include logs or screenshots if possible

 ### Example Issue Titles